mardeltri/CarND-PID-Controller/README.md

 ![State machine][image1]

 ### 2. PID controller
 Two PID controllers have been tuned: one for the steering angle control and other for the car speed.
 A C++ class has been implemented in order to include the PID controller.
-Given that each controller have its own parameters, the init method has been designed to include:
+Given that each controller has its own parameters, the init method has been designed to include:

 * Kp: proportional gain.
 * Ki: integral gain.